gcappellini/gcappellini.github.io/cv/rendercv_output/Guglielmo_Cappellini_CV.typ

     #two-col(left-column-width: design-highlights-summary-left-margin, right-column-width: 1fr, left-content: [], right-content: [#v(design-highlights-top-margin);#align(left, [Study of HT techniques and its clinical application, to investigate and to validate new solutions to improve the real time controls, and to estimate temperature at depth in superficial HT.])], column-gutter: 0cm)

-#v(-design-text-leading)  #v(design-highlights-top-margin);#highlights([Reached experimental stage of my research project through experimental emulation of HT treatment, comprising a system to simulate perfusion, a muscle-equivalent phantom, a superficial EM applicator, and the thermometry system;],[Working in a transdisciplinary environment of medical physicists, clinicians, engineers, and data scientists;],)
+#v(-design-text-leading)  #v(design-highlights-top-margin);#highlights([Experimental emulation of HT treatment: a system to simulate perfusion, a muscle-equivalent phantom, a superficial EM applicator, and the thermometry system;],[Transdisciplinary environment of medical physicists, engineers, and data scientists;],)
   ],
   right-content: [
     Amsterdam, NL